Jocelyn Blore

 sponsored × When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details. |

 As mentioned above, Pennsylvania offers an especially rich landscape of forensics programs.
-By illustration, the Forensic Science Education Programs Accreditation Commission (FEPAC), representing the gold standard in forensic science program evaluations, has recognized six programs across Pennsylvania.
+By illustration, the Forensic Science Education Programs Accreditation Commission (FEPAC), representing the gold standard in forensic science program evaluations, has recognized seven programs (in five schools) across Pennsylvania.

 While FEPAC does not accredit associate degree programs, some are available in PA.
 For associate degree programs, typical admissions requirements include sending official secondary school transcripts; submitting TOEFL test scores (for non-native speakers of English); and paying an application fee.